shahansyah/FlexBox-Tutorial/README.md

 >**“Here, I'm Creating Documentation on What Flexbox Is”**—Flexbox is documentation I created specifically to serve as an easy-to-use learning resource.
 You don’t need to follow a tutorial; just understand a few basic attributes, and you’ll easily grasp the next steps.
 Thanks.

-## ⚒️ Spesifikasi Arsitektur
+## ⚒️ Spesifikasi Arsitektur / Architectural Specifications

-Proyek ini mengimplementasikan bagaimana penggunaan FlexBox pada CSS yang di jadikan dalam 1 dokumentasi ini...
+This project demonstrates how to use FlexBox in CSS, as outlined in this documentation...
-## 📂️ Struktur yang ada di dalamnya
+## 📂️ Struktur yang ada di dalamnya / The structure inside it
 |Struktur      |Spesifikasi                          | Specifications                       |
 | :------------| :-----------------------------------|--------------------------------------|
 | `index.html` | membangun kerangka dasar web        | builds the basic web framework       |